DDebtAtlas

 State and Local Historical Approximation

 Consistent, comparable state-level debt data across decades is not publicly available in a machine-readable format.
 The stateDebtIndex approximation used for the Dashboard time slider (described in Section 7) is based on national aggregate trends and should not be used for state-level historical comparisons.
-Only 2021 state and local data on the Dashboard is drawn from actual per-state Census figures.
+Only the current Census year on the Dashboard is drawn from actual per-state Census figures.

 Pre-1939 Federal Debt Data Quality